Current & Upcoming Exhibits

 Join one of our trained docents for a guided tour during our operating hours (Thursday-Sunday 12-4 pm) or visit our docks or park any day from sunrise to sunset.

-The Treasures of NOAA's Ark is a national touring exhibition currently on display at the Maryland Science Center.
-This exhibit will open at the Annapolis Maritime Museum in early August.
-Check back for more information.
+The Treasures of NOAA's Ark is a national touring exhibition which was previously on display at the Maryland Science Center.
+This exhibit is currently open at the Annapolis Maritime Museum.
+This exhibit will be open at the Museum until December 2014.

 Survey maps and charts